drifter1/compiler/README.md

 The programming language is being explained [here](/docs/simple-c-language.md).

-# Status
+# Current Status

 - Semantic analysis on the generated AST (issue [#13](https://github.com/drifter1/compiler/issues/13))

+# Next Steps

+- Intermediate code generation (Since the language contains control flow elements, we will most likely need to traverse the AST again to create a linear representation of the program)
+- Machine code generation (The original implementation targeted MIPS Assembly.
+Might now switch to RISC-V instead).
 - Further optimizations and enhancements in the compiler's source code
-- Machine code generation (Originally targeted MIPS Assembly.
-Might switch to RISC-V instead).